-What is digital identity and why should you care
+What is digital identity and why should you care?

-What is Digital Identity?
+What is digital identity?

-• Social Security number
+• Social security number (SSN)

 • Biometric data

-• Driver’s License number
+• Driver’s license number

 • Passport number